Key Takeaways

 Face-framing layers provide dimension and can elongate the face.
 Side-swept bangs and soft curls that begin below the cheekbone assist.

-Stay away from blunt bangs and chin-length blunt bobs because they just add width.
-Curtain bangs work if they open at the cheeks!
+Stay away from blunt bangs and chin-length blunt bobs because they add width.
+Curtain bangs work best when they open at the cheeks.
+If you want to avoid the most common missteps, read these round face haircut mistakes.

 The Square Face